Lunch at Madero Curitiba

 The restaurant’s menu itself is revealing.
 Even in Brazilian Portuguese and without the immediate benefit of translation, there is little doubt about what’s on offer and the quality that awaits.

 My eyes went straight to the picanha or rumpsteak.
-With my request for medium-rare, edging on the rare side, I ordered the 350 grams (12 ounces) of rumpsteak; the menu states that all of the meat-cuts come from Uruguay.
+With a request for medium-rare edging to the rare side, I ordered the 350 grams (12 ounces) of rumpsteak; the menu states that all of the meat-cuts come from Uruguay.
 I also ordered two side dishes: steamed white rice and the ubiquitous “farofa“, which is manioc flour fried in butter, mixed with chopped eggs and bacon bits.

 We made quick work of the appetizers including olives, cheese, bruschetta, and grilled palm hearts (palmito).
 Some might find palm hearts on the bland side, but the description “assado na brasa com Flor de Sal de Guerande” (barbequed or grilled with ‘flower salt‘ from France’s Guérande) was apt.
 Marked with a light char, the palm had a light smoky flavour.